Ken Kwek: Career

 Kwek's first feature film, Unlucky Plaza (2014) made its world premiere at the Toronto International Film Festival in September and opened the Singapore International Film Festival in December.
 In January 2016, the film was withdrawn from Kuala Lumpur's Titian Budaya Festival after Malaysian censors requested eight to ten edits to it, including its sex scenes and language.
 Unlucky Plaza opened in the United States in the same month, playing in New York City and Los Angeles.
 The film, which travelled to various film festivals, including the Warsaw Film Festival, Kolkata International Film Festival, International Film Festival Manhattan (where Quizon picked up the Best Actor award) and the Tehran Jasmine Film Festival (where Kwek won the Best Director prize), was also released in the Philippines.

 In 2020, Kwek directed The Pitch, a short comedy about the trials of three real-life theatre companies, Singapore Repertory Theatre, Wild Rice and Pangdemonium, struggling to survive the COVID-19 pandemic.
 The film won a Merit Award at the Global Shorts Film Awards.
 The Pitch was followed up by a full-length stage sequel, The Commission, which premiered at the Singapore International Festival of Arts in 2021.
-Kwek’s other full-length works for the theatre include the political satire Apocalypse: LIVE!, which premiered at the OCBC Singapore Theatre Festival in 2008, and the critically-acclaimed MeToo drama This Is What Happens To Pretty Girls (2019).
+Kwek's other full-length works for the theatre include the political satire Apocalypse: LIVE!, which premiered at the OCBC Singapore Theatre Festival in 2008, and the MeToo drama This Is What Happens To Pretty Girls (2019).
 In 2018 Kwek started writing fiction, including books for children.
 His first book, Timothy And The Phubbers, was a national bestseller and his second, Kelly And The Krumps, was awarded the prestigious Hedwig Anuar Book Award.

 Kwek was appointed Show Film Director for Singapore's National Day Parade in 2022.
 That same year, he released #LookAtMe, an LGBTQ themed neo-noir thriller, under his production company, Eko Pictures.
 The film premiered at the New York Asian Film Festival to critical acclaim and won a Special Jury Mention for Best Performer for its lead actor, Yao.

 Personal life

-Kwek has one son with Pamela Oei.
+Kwek has one son with Pam Oei.